AAA Mega Championship: Reigns

-Overall, there have been 22 AAA Mega Championship reigns and 13 total champions, and the title has been vacated four times.
-The inaugural champion was El Mesías, who defeated Chessman in the final of an eight-man tournament at the Verano de Escándalo event on September 16, 2007, to become champion.
-El Texano Jr.'s first reign as champion gave the title world status when he defended it in Mexico.
-El Hijo del Vikingo had the longest reign at 833 days.
-Jeff Jarrett had the shortest reign at 83 days.
-El Mesías holds the record for the most reigns with four.
-El Texano Jr., Fénix, Kenny Omega, and El Hijo Del Vikingo are the only four wrestlers to have held the title for a full consecutive year.
+Overall, there have been 24 reigns among 15 champions and four vacancies.
+The inaugural champion was El Mesías.
+El Texano Jr.'s first reign gave the title the world status when he defended it in Mexico.
+El Hijo del Vikingo has the longest reign at 833 days, while Jeff Jarrett has the shortest reign at 83 days.
+Mesías holds the record for the most reigns with four.
+Texano Jr., Fénix, Kenny Omega, Vikingo, and Dominik Mysterio are the only wrestlers to have held the title for a full year.
+Dr. Wagner Jr. is the oldest champion at 52 years and 167 days, while Vikingo is the youngest at 24 years and 219 days.